khushikumra/cse15l-lab-reports/lab4.md

 **Commands and Effects Summary**

-I committed and pushed the resulting change to your Github account
+I committed and pushed the resulting change to my Github account.

-**Commands and Effects Summary**

-went up three time o access javac -cp command. went up another three times to acces java -cp command